In the Afternoon of British-Nigeria…

 Thirdly, the colonialist planned not only to accord a toothless political independence but they ensured never to hand over or allow any semblance of economic independence in the emerging nations.

 In line with this avowed intention, and as the independence dates were drawing nearer, they vigorously introduced, encouraged and strengthened the participation of European entrepreneurs in the private sector of the local economy.
 And at their departure after independence, the Europeans transfered the management of the banking, commerce and the established fictitious manufacturing industries to stooges and trusted safe hands who were expected not to disturb the profitable apple cart and the outflow of capital flight.
-Of course, the so-called industries were merely assemblage plants of imported finished products that depended wholly on Britain for very expensive technical experts and for already finished products cleverly labelled as raw materials on paper.
+Of course, the so-called industries were mere assemblage plants for imported finished products that depended wholly on Britain for very expensive technical experts and for already finished products cleverly labelled as raw materials on paper.

 Fourthly, to make assurance doubly sure, they planned to commit these countries to massive debts that would be incurred for unsolicited and unrequested capital development projects.
 Through these projects they planned to twist the hands of the incoming but naive politicians of these countries who would be forced, after the purported political independence, to negotiate for financial assistance, technical aids and other malevolent handicaps, broadly classified as bilateral agreements.
 Examples of such projects were railways, roads, and building infrastructures like hospitals, schools and universities.